Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

     def _build_foundation(self) -> None:
         """
-        Private helper function to build the foundation of this house.
+        Private helper method to build the foundation of this house.
         :return: None
         """
         print('Building foundation with cement, sand and iron rods')